+Are your kids hesitant to try new foods?
 It is normal for kids not to be as adventurous as adults when it comes to trying new foods; however, many kids just refuse to try anything new, and this can be very frustrating to parents.
+Don’t give up!

-Some households have the “one bite rule” or a “no thank you” rule and other similar tactics that while they are successful for some, they simply do not work for many parents of picky eaters.
+Some households have the “one bite rule” or a “no thank you” rule or another similar tactic when it comes to trying new foods.
+While these rules are successful for some families, they simply do not work for many parents of picky eaters.

-After surveying our first group of parents in our P.E.A.S.
-Course, where we help parents create a better mealtime environment with a framework to follow to help their food averse kids try new foods; we’ve found that the following tips from our strategies were most helpful:
+With many parents finding success with our P.E.A.S.
+Course, where we help parents create a better mealtime environment for their Picky Eater, we’ve found that the following tips from our strategies were most helpful:

 #1 Start Very Small

 It’s easy for kids to get overwhelmed with a lot of something new on their plate.
-If you are going to plate food for your child, start very, very, small.
+When you plate food for your child, start with a very, very, small portion.

-Most parents serve their kids portions that are too large and these can easily overwhelm the child.
-The easiest thing for the child to do is to avoid trying said food.
-Smaller portions and let the child serve himself.
+Most parents serve portions that are too large and this can easily overwhelm a child.
+The easiest thing for the child to do is avoid trying the new food altogether.

 #2 Scale Back on Snacks

-It’s easy to think that our kids have very small portions during snack time and that these surely can’t have much effect on the meal.
+It’s easy to think that our kids are eating a small portion of food during snack time and that it surely can’t have much effect on mealtime.
 Wrong!
-It turns out, that if you sit down to do a food journal for 3 days for all portions and foods our kids eat and drink, you’ll notice that they are often grazing throughout the day, making them less hungry at mealtime.
+As it turns out, if you sit down to do a food journal for 3 days of all the foods our kids eat and drink, you’ll notice that they are often grazing throughout the day and eating enough food to keep them from feeling hungry, thus making them less hungry at mealtime.

 Creating a mealtime schedule is vital to avoid grazing and snacking too close to meal time.
-Try to assess a good time to cut back on snacks so that your child can have an appetite for his meals.
+Assess a good time before meals to cut back on snacking, this will allow that your child has an appetite for his meals.

 #3 Create a Positive, No-Pressure Environment